 Love Addiction is similar to sex addiction with one important difference - it is the pursuit of relationships rather than the physical act of sex that is the driving force of the compulsion.
 It is a force that causes people to fiercely attach themselves to another person.
 This is a form of anti-love that seeks to receive rather than give.
 Restoring a vibrant, confident self-image is the key to breaking the shackles of Love Addiction.
 We help our clients realize that they have much to give, because they are exceptional and deserving of love.

 Self-harm is a deliberate act of self-injury without having the intent to commit suicide.
-Among young women, it occurs most often because of distorted views they have of the world, their place in it, and their interactions with the world as they understand it.
+Among women, it occurs most often because of distorted views they have of the world, their place in it, and their interactions with the world as they understand it.
 In clinical terms these distorted views are usually the result of a personality disorder – another possible underlying cause of addiction.
 We understand your craving for internal serenity because we share that need with you.
 We’ll help you find healthy ways to find peace; you need not bleed to escape from intense anxiety.
 EMDR, individual and group therapies are very effective in eliminating self harm forever.

 “Feeling this way is like always having a tornado raging inside me.
 Cutting myself put the pain where I could deal with it – on the outside instead of on the inside.”

-Many skills of day-to-day living have been lost, or are underdeveloped, for young women whose lives have been centered around going from one “high” to the next.
+Many skills of day-to-day living have been lost, or are underdeveloped, for women whose lives have been centered around going from one “high” to the next.
 Addiction is an equal-opportunity destroyer; it can strike you down regardless of your age, education, race or income.
-Tasks that other women take for granted must sometimes be learned, or re-learned, by a young woman in recovery and this is no shame or poor reflection upon your character.
+Tasks that other women take for granted must sometimes be learned, or re-learned, by a woman in recovery and this is no shame or poor reflection upon your character.

 Sure Haven’s life skill-oriented therapies aren’t about blaming, but about learning to make your way soberly in a modern world that you may believe has passed you by.
 Personal hygiene, laundry, meal planning and grocery shopping, cooking, housekeeping and managing money are only a few of what our staff and your peers can help you with.
 Once you leave our care, you will be fully prepared to remain proud of who you are and what you can do!
 Things, perhaps, that you never thought possible for you.